 Good oral hygiene can improve the lifespan of your composite bonding.
-If you have good oral hygiene you may expect more than 5 years from a composite before it needs replenished.
+If you have good oral hygiene you may expect more than 5 years from a composite before it needs to be replenished.

 Is Composite Bonding Expensive?

 Composite bonding is generally the least expensive of all cosmetic dental procedures.
-At Devonshire Dental Care our composites range from £60 to £105 depending on how many surfaces involved.
+At Devonshire Dental Care our composites bonding options start at £175 per tooth.